AdamWilsonLab/emma_envdata/README.md

 ## Runtime and frequency

-Github places some constrains on actions, including memory limits and run time limits.
+Github places some constraints on actions, including memory limits and run time limits.
 To prevent this workflow from taking too long to run (and thereby losing all progress), there are a few key parameters that can be changed.
 In the \_targets.R file, the argument “max_layers”